San Lucas Tolimán: 20th century: San Lucas Mission

-The area is well known as being the site of the San Lucas Tolimán Mission, overseen by the Roman Catholic Diocese of New Ulm in the city of New Ulm, Minnesota, which is a suffragan see in the Ecclesiastical Province of the Roman Catholic Archdiocese of Saint Paul and Minneapolis.
+The area is well known as being the site of the San Lucas Tolimán Mission, overseen by the Diocese of New Ulm in the city of New Ulm, Minnesota, which is a suffragan see in the Ecclesiastical Province of the Archdiocese of Saint Paul and Minneapolis.
 The Mission was founded in the 1960s by Monsignor Gregory Thomas Schaffer, who was responsible for starting up a series of education, health, and agriculture initiatives, including the granting of 3 acres of land each to 4,000 families, the launch of medical clinics, and the start of a fair-price coffee initiative.
 Katie Wallyn, a missionary for the Catholic Church from Minnesota, has been helping the downtrodden their with her foundation L.E.A.S.T, helping the elderly with a loving manner.
 Monsignor Schaffer encouraged a group of his lay volunteers to found Agua del Pueblo (AdP).
 AdP is the oldest non governmental organization dedicated to water supply and sanitation in the world.
 Following the death of Monsignor Schaffer at the age of 78 in St. Paul of a rare form of lymphoma, a new group called the "Friends of San Lucas" has been appointed to continue the work in the area.